-Southwest reports $159 million 1Q loss on meltdown effects
+American Air has small profit, Southwest loses $159 million

-DALLAS (AP) — Southwest Airlines lost $159 million in the first quarter as it felt aftershocks from the December meltdown that caused thousands of canceled flights.
+DALLAS (AP) — American Airlines eked out a narrow profit for the first quarter, while Southwest Airlines lost $159 million as it felt aftershocks from the December meltdown that caused thousands of canceled flights.

-The airline said Thursday, however, that it made money in March and expects to be solidly profitable in the April-through-June quarter that includes the start of the peak summer travel season.
+Both airlines said Thursday that they expect to be solidly profitable in the April-through-June quarter that includes the start of the peak summer travel season.

+American earned $10 million and revenue jumped 37% from a year ago, as planes were relatively full during what is normally the slowest travel period of the year.

+Excluding one-time items, the Fort Worth, Texas-based airline said it earned five cents per share, a penny better than analysts expected.
+The company lowered expectations two weeks ago.

 Southwest had already indicated it would lose money in the first quarter.
 The loss was narrower than Southwest’s $278 million loss a year earlier.
 After one-time items, it worked out to 27 cents per share, matching the expectation of analysts surveyed by FactSet.